moogacs/docs.buf.build/docs/how-to/iterate-on-modules.md

 ## Update dependencies

 If your module has any dependencies, you can update your dependencies to their latest versions with the `buf mod update` command.
-This command will resolve the latest commit on the repository , and update the contents of your module's [`buf.lock`](../configuration/v1/buf-lock.md).
+This command resolves the latest commit on the repository and updates the contents of your module's [`buf.lock`](../configuration/v1/buf-lock.md).

 For example, if a [`buf.yaml`](../configuration/v1/buf-yaml.md) is in the current directory, updating your dependencies to their latest version is as simple as: